brightmart/bert_language_understanding/README.md

 ----------------------------------------------------------------------------------------------
 Notice:

-  a.fine-tuning staged completed training after just running 7 epoch as max epoch reached to 35.
+  a.fine-tuning stage completed training after just running 7 epoch as max epoch reached to 35.

-     in fact, pre-train model start training from epoch 27 where pre-train stage ended.
+     in fact, fine-tuning stage start training from epoch 27 where pre-train stage ended.

   c.f1 Score reported here is on validation set, an average of micro and macro of f1 score.